Skip to main content

 • Configured attributes defined in your grid settings

-Results update instantly as you type.
-A counter next to the search bar shows how many unpinned products match out of the total, so you can gauge the scope of your filter at a glance.
+Results refresh shortly after you stop typing.
+A counter next to the search bar shows how many products match the current query, so you can gauge the scope of your filter at a glance.

 Behavior while filtering